 Letters Home, is a short film created by Barry War Museum member Jacqueline Swift.
 The film focuses on three Wales Borderer's who, whilst waiting to go over the top on the first day of the Somme, write what could be their final letters home.
 More information relating to the film can be found on the page itself.

-The Museum is currently open Wednesday and the first Sunday of the month.
+The Museum is currently open Wednesday and the second Sunday of the month.
 As per usual access to the museum is free however parking is limited so anyone interested is advised to come early.
 The Museum is based in Barry Heritage Railway Station, so visiting by train is the easiest method.